rudrakabir/glowing-octo-couscous/content/birdwav.md

 I am attempting to bring that to life, translating the birds flight patterns into sound.
 This is a documentation of that attempt.

-I am trying to use opencv to detect the birds flight patterns and duration across frames of a video. i am using this video as a sample. https://www.youtube.com/watch?v=YCNwIrAISek
+I am trying to use opencv to detect the birds flight patterns and duration across frames of a video. i am using this video as a sample. https://www.youtube.com/watch?v=YCNwIrAISek (thank you [[A collection of Useful tools#yt-dlp|yt-dlp]])

 In my first few attempts, i was getting very short tones due to only producing a millisecond of sound per frame, leading to a short harsh buzz sounding like this